The jbrains Experience

 I might just find a way to inspire you...

 One of the problems of a software developer is about how to handle apathy.
 Every 2-3 years (or often) I feel like my passion/motivation/vision for software dies, then I need to find a “switch” to turn on my internal “engine”.
 As I see many “dead” developers I start thinking that it is a sort of “common issue” along developer’s career path.
 So this course was a good spark for the end of this year. —An anonymous student from a live training course

-J. B. (Joe) Rainsberger is one of the "second wave" of TDD practitioners: he learned directly from the pioneers of the field.
+J. B. (Joe) Rainsberger is one of the "second wave" of TDD practitioners and Extreme Programming enthusiasts: he learned directly from the pioneers of the field.
 His book, JUnit Recipes, was the standard for over a decade for Java programmers who wanted to do what we today call developer testing or programmer testing.
-He has taught thousands of programmers around the world to bring high discipline to their work for well over a decade.
+He has taught thousands of programmers around the world to bring high discipline to their work since 2003.

-Not "just a programmer", J. B. has taught people how to manage the never-ending onslaught of work, figure out how to adopt new working practices chaos-free, understand and even grow to respect their most annoying co-workers, find the time and energy to improve as though finding loose change in the couch cushions, turn their dreary day job into a Dream Job–even how he enjoyed his first retirement from age 34 to 40!
-Software, life.
-Agile, not Agile.
-He's up for anything.
+Since 2010, J. B. has wandered Europe teaching people how to manage the never-ending onslaught of work, how to adopt new working practices safely and effectively, how to understand and even grow to respect their most annoying co-workers, and how to find the time and energy to improve as though finding loose change in the couch cushions.
+He helps not just software development professionals turn their dreary day job into a Dream Job, including sharing how he engineered his first extended retirement period from age 34 to 40!

 I have read this article of yours a couple of years ago (and it changed my life completely)...
 This is amazing!
 I must reorganize my life according to this project-centric way like, right now. — M.S., a student, in response to an article describing how anyone can organize their own personal workload.

 Frequently Asked Questions